tybens/leilanibender.com/blog/source/_drafts/Jit-Compilers-Are-Cute.md

 ## Tracing with Lua and Pypy
 Julia's JIT is very jitty in the sense that it compiles right before the code needs to be used.
 Most JITs however, are not actually all about compiling code just-in-time, but compiling optimal code at an optimal time.

 LuaJIT employs a method called tracing.
 Pypy does meta-tracing, which involves using a system to generate tracing interpreters and JITs.
 This allows the generated JIT to also be adapted to the execution of the program.
 Unfortunately, the implementation of the meta-tracing system is not within the scope of this post, and any references I make to the Pypy JIT will mostly be about the generated JITs.
+SpiderMonkey, the JS runtime for Firefox is also based on tracing.

 LuaJIT is not the reference or default implementation of Lua, but a project on it's own.
 I would describe LuaJIT as shockingly fast, and it describes itself as one of the fastest dynamic language implementations -- which I buy fully.
 The same goes for Pypy, for which the reference implementation is CPython.
 Tracing brings JITs more distinction from AOT, by using an interpreter along with a JIT compiler.
 This means, that sometimes code is interpreted at runtime instead of compiled and is thus not very jitty!
 It's not just-in-time compiled, it's late and maybe even never!
 This is a valid strategy, because compile time and storing+retrieving compiled code takes up some amount of time and it may never be valuable to leave the interpreter.